Neuro-Ophthalmology

 Droopy eyelid

-Also known as ptosis, a drooping eyelid is when the upper lid of the eye drops lower than normal.
+Also known as ptosis, a drooping eyelid is when the upper eyelid appears lower than normal.
 It may affect one or both eyes and may interfere with vision.
-While drooping eyelids are often a harmless sign of aging, they also may indicate an underlying health problem with the eye muscles, nerves or brain.
+While drooping eyelids are often a harmless sign of aging, they also may indicate an underlying health problem with the muscles, nerves or brain.

-Ptosis is more likely to be a sign of a serious problem if it develops quickly, over a few days or hours, than if it happens gradually over several years.
+Ptosis is more likely to be a sign of a serious problem if it develops acutely rather than gradually.
 Also, serious causes of ptosis often have other symptoms, such as double vision, weakness or problems speaking or breathing.
 In addition to an eye exam, diagnostic tests may include blood tests, imaging exams and others.

-The dark round center of your eye (pupil) is called dilated when it’s larger than normal.
-Your pupils normally dilate in low light, which allows more light into your eyes to help you see better.
+The dark round center of your eye (pupil) is often symmetric in size, but certain conditions can cause asymmetry (anisocoria).
+Your pupils normally dilate, or become larger, in low light, which allows more light into your eyes to help you see better.
+They also constrict in bright lights to allow less light into the eyes.

 Eye pain